DrPhilippBillion/Shipment-Record-in-ONE-Record/README.md

 This repository contains the basic supply chain approach to sharing the air cargo shipment record in the IATA ONE Record framwork.

+The Main Document with the Good practice is MainDoc.md.

 # License: CC BY-SA

 You are free to: